TriForMine/SudokoSolver/README.md

       java Main
       ```

+    - Follow the prompts to provide the file path and other input.

-    - The application will read puzzles from predefined files (e.g., `test.txt`, `big.sdm`).
+    - The application will process the puzzles and display the results.

 3. **Interaction**:

-    - If the solver cannot solve a puzzle automatically, it will prompt you for input.
+    - If the solver cannot solve a puzzle automatically, it will prompt you for input if you asked for it.
     - Follow the prompts to provide values for specific cells.

 ## Logging